Brighton-Le-Sands, New South Wales: Entertainment

 Brighton Le Sands is a popular location for multicultural cuisine and night-time entertainment.
-The Novotel Hotel has a bar and buffet restaurant.
-Brighton Le Sands RSL is located opposite in Bay Street.
-The area has been dubbed 'Little Greece by the Bay' for its many Greek cafés, restaurants and businesses.
-Restaurants include Mezes, Gecko, Kamari, Eataly le Sands, Café Neptune, Atlantis on the Bay Restaurant, Souvlaki Bar, Botany Bay Seafood, Petar's Seafood, Piccolo's Italian Restaurant, Nakhon Thai, EuroBay, Le Sands Cafe, Bondi Pizza, Hurricanes, Little Sicily and La Rousse French.
+The area has been dubbed 'Little Greece by the Bay' for its many Greek cafés, restaurants and businesses, including on the beach side of The Grand Parade, overlooking the sand and the boardwalk.

-There is also a very talented family who are experts in the field of magic and perform on the streets at night.

-The Kiosk, Le Sands Pavilion, Hurricanes Grill and Hogs Breath are on the beach side of The Grand Parade, overlooking the sand and the boardwalk.

 It was the centre of celebrations after Greece won the Euro 2004 Football (soccer) Cup.
-Bay Street was also closed at night and a large screen erected during the Athens 2004 Summer Olympics, however this proved less popular and wasn't repeated for future sporting events.
+Bay Street was also closed at night and a large screen erected during the Athens 2004 Summer Olympics, however this proved less popular and was not repeated for future sporting events.

 Attractions

 Brighton Le Sands is the site of the Bicentennial Monument which stands in Cook Park, on the Botany Bay foreshore.
 It commemorates the arrival of the First Fleet in Botany Bay in 1788.

 The Greek Australian Sports Hall of Fame was established to commemorate the Athens 2004 Summer Olympics.
 It was originally housed in the old Royal Volunteer Coastal Patrol building on The Grande Parade close to the intersection of Bay Street, but was moved further south, when this building was demolished in 2008.
 A statue of 1896 Greek gold medallist Spyros Louis also stands nearby in Cook Park.

 A shared paved walkway and cycleway runs the length of Cook Park from Kyeemagh to Sandringham (approximately 7 kilometres) and is popular with both walkers, joggers and cyclists especially on weekends.
 For cyclists it provides access to the Homebush Bay Cycle route (North from Kyeemagh), and the Cronulla to Kurnell cycleway via the Captain Cook Bridge (South), and also forms part of the Sydney Coastal Walk.

 Every New Year's Eve, Bayside Council holds a popular family fireworks display over the water at 9pm which attracts tens of thousands of visitors to Brighton Beach.